systemsthinkinginstitute/rio/README.md

 ## Tips

 - Set the `rio-sacrosanct` attribute on any elements you wish for rio to ignore during view updates
+- Set the `rio-uninterruptable-input` attribute on any input whose contents should not be clobbered while it has focus

 ## License

 MIT